Ancestral origins of environmental (in)attention: Introduction

-\paragraph{Related Literature} This paper contributes to three broad strands of literature.
-First, our work builds on a rich anthropological and ecological literature that documents how ancestral experiences with the environment shape enduring norms and cultural identities.
+\paragraph{Related Literature} Our work builds on a rich anthropological and ecological literature that documents how ancestral experiences with the environment shape enduring norms and cultural identities.
 Ethnographic and historical accounts describe how descendants of communities across the world developed ritualized ecological knowledge in stable climates or adaptive practices and protective taboos in unstable climates, resulting in environmental stewardship that persists through cultural transmission \citep{berkes2017sacred, lansing1993emergent, atran2002folkecology,gomez2013reinterpreting}.
 Folklore, rituals, and oral histories in many societies encode such ecological memory, consistent with broader findings on the intergenerational persistence of beliefs and norms \citep{becker2020forced,nunn_giuliano,fernandez2025understanding}.
-Our paper formalizes the mechanisms underlying these instances and shows that they scale globally: using a comprehensive dataset containing information from individuals globally, we demonstrate that the variability of ancestral climate predicts contemporary attention to environmental issues and that this relationship follows a U-shaped pattern.
+Our paper formalizes the mechanisms underlying these instances and shows that they scale globally.
 In doing so, we bridge the anthropological literature with the economics of cultural transmission and preference formation, complementing work on the historical origins of norms related to prosociality, cooperation, gender, and economic preferences \citep{alesina2013origins, lowes_2018, buggle2021climate, becker2020ancient}.
-Studies most closely aligned with our approach are \citet{nunn_giuliano} and \citet{buggle2021climate}, who analyze the effect of dissimilarity of climate experiences across generations and inter-annual variation in weather conditions on traditional values and cooperative behavior, respectively.
-Complementing their findings, we extend this line of inquiry by exploring how historical climate variability within successive generations shapes current attention to environmental issues instead.
-Our study also contributes to theoretical discussions on cultural transmission and preference formation (see below, and \citet{BisinVerdier2023} for a review).
+Studies most closely aligned with our approach are \citet{nunn_giuliano} and \citet{buggle2021climate}, who analyze the effect of dissimilarity of climate experiences \emph{across} generations and inter-annual variation in weather conditions on traditional values and cooperative behavior, respectively.
+Complementing their findings, we extend this line of inquiry by exploring how the prevalence of climate anomalies \emph{within} successive generations shapes attention to environmental issues.
 Closely related to our work, \citet{Dewitte2024} shows that historical exposure to fossil fuel extraction leads to higher levels of climate change denial at the community level in the US, and that this is explained by the development of economic identities which influence belief formation.
 In a similar vein, \citet{Prakash2025} highlight that interventions imparting environmental education can influence household behavior through intra-family transmission of environmental awareness and actions both from parents to children and also from children to parents.